HS IRBs News March 2018

 - Can changes of protocol be submitted for exemptions? - This document has been updated to reflect the new ability to create changes for exemptions.
 The Exemption Change Guidance Table outlines types of changes and whether or not they need to be submitted to the IRB.
 In general, any updates to the study that could increase risks of participation, adversely affect the risk:benefit ratio, or affect research participants' willingness to participate in a study should be submitted to the IRB.

-- Guidance on Institutional Exemption Categories under Campus Policy - This new document links to a decision tool intended to assist study teams in determining whether, under campus policy, their human subjects research projects may qualify for exemption under one or more of the additional institutional categories and whether limited IRB review is required.
+- Guidance on Exemption Categories under the Revised Common Rule - This new document links to a decision tool intended to assist study teams in determining whether, under campus policy, their human subjects research projects may qualify for exemption under one or more of the additional institutional categories and whether limited IRB review is required.
 If a project is FDA-regulated, federally funded, or with the VA, it may still qualify for exemption under the federal exemption categories but not under the institutional categories at this point.

 Questions?
 We're Here to Help!